designerwebhosting/googleDoc2GFM/README.md

 ## Structure

 1. All functions will have a defined spectification for both input and output.
-   - Makes it easyto udate or change.
+   - Makes it easy to udate or change.

 2. The core will be in vanilla script with external libraries in wrappers.
    - Allows for external libraries to be updated orchanged without the need to rewrite the main code.
+   - Allows for easy adoption of new platforms using different liraries.

 3. Simple function structure. input varibles -> work on varibles -> output varibles.
    - Simple structures are easiler to debug and update.